R.A.U. by God’s grace seeks to minister to the physical needs of the region.

 For information on how to give you may go to our donation page:

 Apiku Emmanuel Agricultural videos:

 - Currently we are seeking funds for water wells in the remote nearby Metu Mountains where we are doing church planting.
-At this time (Februry 19, 2019) bore holes have been done in the villages of Aya, Ijujo, Cinyi, Alugodu,Arapi, Duku, Oyo, Pamulu, and Meria.
+At this time (December, 2019) bore holes have been done in the villages of Aya, Ijujo, Cinyi, Alugodu,Arapi, Duku, Oyo, Pamulu, Meria, and Fodia.
 Because of the rough and remote terrain our costs have increased to $8,000 per bole hole.
 We are working closely with a local Moyo driller ,local Metu Community Churches and Metu Sub-County.